BharathxD/System-Design/Real World Systems/Design a Distributed ID Generators/README.md

 The first 41 bits represent epoch milliseconds, and with each millisecond, the ID moves forward.
 This allows us to retrieve objects before or after a certain time.

 Twitter's pagination is not limit/offset based.
 Instead, it uses 'since_id' to paginate.

+## Snowflake at Discord

+---

+Same logic as twitter, just epoch = 1st second of 2015 (To get a larger range)